Purpose of Seiha Conservatory / Courses and Instructors / Syllabus / Academys / Tōinkai

 Instructors Courses

-Obase Junko History of Opera, Western Music History
+Obase Junko History of Opera - Appriciation, Western Music History - Appriciation

-Saitō Harumi Sōkyoku texts, Japanese literature and language
+Saitō Harumi Sōkyoku texts, Japanese literature and language, Classic

 Shimodaira Katsuhiro Japanese Music Appreciation, Noh Voice Production